veda-consulting-company/uk.co.vedaconsulting.mosaico/README.md

 1. Go to the CiviCRM Mailings menu.
 Select the new option "Message Template Builder".
 2. Build a template in Mosaico.
 If you haven't used Mosaico before, a tutorial is available when you select a template when trying it at http://mosaico.io/index.html#about.
 3. When you're done creating your template, click the "Save" link at the top right of the screen.
+4. Clicking Done button after save, will land you on "Mosaico Messages" Tab on civi message templates screen.
-4. To use the template, create a new CiviMail mailing.
+5. To use the template, create a new CiviMail mailing.
 Your Mosaico template will be available from the "Templates" drop-down menu.
+6. To duplicate mosaico templates, use "copy" link from "Mosaico Messages" tab.

 ### Having issues with this extension?